 Yes, but only if you give them permission to do so.
 Similarly, if you want to complain on behalf of someone else, you must first get their permission.

 Yes.
-You should include copies of any letters, emails, reports and details of other communications between you and the accommodation centre or the RIA.
+You should include copies of any letters, emails, reports and details of other communications between you and the accommodation centre or the IPAS.

 Yes.
-The Ombudsman deals with all complaints independently and impartially when deciding whether the action or decision of either the accommodation centre or the RIA was fair or reasonable.
+The Ombudsman deals with all complaints independently and impartially when deciding whether the action or decision of either the accommodation centre or the IPAS was fair or reasonable.